Menu

 Bring your family, friends, and a dish to share.
 We welcome you to bring games, crafts, and activities as well.

-Organized by Asian American Pacific Islander Coalition of North Bay (AAPIC).
+Organized by the Asian American Pacific Islander Coalition of North Bay (AAPIC).

 IMPORTANT NOTE: This is a family friendly event.
 Please no alcohol or smoking.